What Type of Solar Panel System Is Best For Your Home?

 The disadvantage of on-grid systems is that you still rely on the electric grid.
 Therefore, on-grid systems cannot be installed in remote locations.
 Also, when there is a power outage, the on-grid systems are automatically shut down as they are connected to the electric grid, making them useless in these situations.

-2) Off-Grid - As its name suggests, off-grid systems allow homes to move off the grid or disconnect to the electrical grid and operate on their own.
+2) Off-grid - As its name suggests, off-grid systems allow homes to move off the grid or disconnect from the electrical grid and operate on their own.
 To do this, this type of system requires the use of batteries or a Tesla Power Wall.
 Solar panels are sized so that in the daytime, it produces more energy than your daylight consumption.
-The extra power is used to charge your batteries, and then used for your night time use.
+The extra power is used to charge your batteries and then used for your nighttime use.

 The advantage of off-grid systems is that you are completely independent of the electric grid.
 Since you are already generating energy for your home, you will never have to pay for electric bills again.
 Also, you are not affected by power outages.